-The CaixaBank share reference price for the purposes of the conversion was set at €4.97.
+The reference CaixaBank share price for the purpose of converting the bonds was €4.97 per share.

 CaixaBank covered the conversion and/or swap by issuing 149,484,999 new shares.

 The Board of Directors also agreed to announce payment of the returns on the bonds for the second quarter of 2014 (7% annual nominal value of the nominal value of the bonds).